 Order of cards

-I'll now explain in which order Anki show me the questions.
-I'll explain in next section which add-on I used to attain this goal.
+I'll now explain in which order anki show me the questions.
+I'll explain in next section which add-on I used to attein this goal.
 I'll first consider how to learn a single song.
 I'll then explain how I ensure to be efficient while learning multiple songs simultaneously.

 I'm going to speak as a mathematician in this paragraph.
-The main idea is that if I tell Aki that I know a set S of lines, then it'll assume that I know all of the subsets of S, so it won't ask me any question about this subset.
-E.g. if Anki sees that I know the card "verses 1 and 2" then it'll know that I know verse 1 and that I know verse 2.
+The main idea is that if I tell anki that I know a set S of lines, then it'll assume that I know all of the subsets of S, so it won't ask me any question about this subset.
+E.g. if anki sees that I know the card "verses 1 and 2" then it'll know that I know verse 1 and that I know verse 2.
 If it knows that I know verse 1, then it'll assume that I know each lines of verse 1.
-Reciprocally, if I tells Anki that currently the verse 1 is too complex for me, then it won't ask me anything about verse 1 until I know each lines of verse 1.
+Reciprocally, if I tells anki that currently the verse 1 is too complex for me, then it won't ask me anything about verse 1 untill I know each lines of verse 1.

-Note that after the first time I states to Anki that I know the card "verses 1 and 2", Anki does not yet know whether I know it well or whether I'll keep forgetting it; so it does not know whether it should still show me "verse 1" or not.
-So I want Anki to wait until I successfully review card "verses 1 and 2" before deciding whether to show me card "verse 1" or not.
-In order to avoid wasting time, I don't want Anki to consider the card "verse 1" immediately after card "verses 1 and 2".
+Note that after the first time I states to anki that I know the card "verses 1 and 2", anki does not yet know whether I know it well or whether I'll keep forgetting it; so it does not know whether it should still show me "verse 1" or not.
+So I want anki to wait until I succesfully review card "verses 1 and 2" before deciding whether to show me card "verse 1" or not.
+In order to avoid wasting time, I don't want anki to consider the card "verse 1" immediatly after card "verses 1 and 2".
 In order to achieve this goal, after "verses 1 and 2", the next card is "verses 2 and 3", and then "verses 3 an 4"....
-And only when Anki knows which pair of verses I know or don't know will it asks for the individual verses that are required.
+And only when anki knows which pair of verses I know or don't know will it asks for the individual verses that are required.

 There is some small problems with the idea I gave above.
 Those problems are solved by looking at multiple songs simultaneously.